ProvableHQ/welcome/documentation/00_aleo_overview.md

 ---
 id: aleo
-title: Aleo Instructions and SnarkVM
+title: Aleo instructions and snarkVM
 sidebar_label: Overview
 ---
 Welcome to the Aleo instructions guide.
 Aleo instructions is the intermediate representation of Aleo programs.